-Given that Israel stood to lose control of the area east of the border and especially the topographical superiority provided by the ridges of Judea and Samaria (see Figure 16) as well as Israel's lack of strategic depth and the close proximity of the Palestinian state to Israel's population centers, Israel's position was that security arrangements must include the following: 56 | The Annapolis Process: A Missed Opportunity for a Two-State Solution?
+Given that Israel stood to lose control of the area east of the border and especially the topographical superiority provided by the ridges of Judea and Samaria (see Figure 16) as well as Israel's lack of strategic depth and the close proximity of the Palestinian state to Israel's population centers, Israel's position was that security arrangements must include the following:

-- deployment of the IDF for an extended period in the Jordan Valley to prevent the smuggling of weapons prohibited by the agreement and the penetration of state and non-state players hostile to Israel into the Palestinian territory. - a unified airspace with ultimate security control in the hands of Israel.
+- a unified airspace with ultimate security control in the hands of Israel.
 Splitting the airspace would be impossible, as it is only 70 km wide.
 To protect Jerusalem from aerial threats from the east, Israel would need to intercept enemy planes already as they cross the Jordanian border. - a unified electromagnetic space, jointly managed and such that Israel's needs would be met (given its topographic inferiority and the fact that electromagnetic waves do not stop at borders). - warning stations place in the Palestinian state, which would increase Israel's warning time, primarily against aerial threats, ballistic missiles, and ground-to-ground missiles and rockets - control and effective supervision of the security around the borders of Palestinian state (security envelope), including the Palestinian state's external and international entry points.

-The Palestinian side opposed unified aerial and electromagnetic spaces over which Israel would have ultimate control.
-As an alternative.
-Erekat again raised the idea of a NATO aerial presence, primarily consisting of early warning aircraft.
-The Palestinian side also opposed the deployment of IDF forces in the Jordan Valley for an undefined period, namely until the strategic situation had changed or until the Palestinian side had proved its effectiveness but was willing to compromise for IDF deployment for a period of three years, in parallel to its demand for the implementation period.
+Figure 16.
+Topography as an Essential Component in Security Arrangements of IDF forces in the Jordan Valley for an undefined period, namely until the strategic situation had changed or until the Palestinian side had proved its effectiveness but was willing to compromise for IDF deployment for a period of three years, in parallel to its demand for the implementation period.
 In contrast to the positions of the military leadership, Prime Minister Olmert was prepared to make concessions on the presence of IDF forces in the Jordan Valley after the implementation period and was willing to have them replaced by a combined international/Jordanian force (an idea that Jordan opposed).
 With regard to early warning stations, the Palestinian side agreed to three stations on the condition that they be operated by American forces and without any symbols identifying the stations as being Israeli.
 The Palestinians also opposed Israeli supervision of the security envelope (see Figure 17), namely at the Palestinian state's international borders and crossings At most, they would agree to supervision by an international or a neutral third-party mechanism.